-The school reserves the right to access information in confiscated devices.
-Failure to give the device to an adult will result in an Out-of-School Suspension.
+- The school reserves the right to access information in the confiscated device in accordance with board approved policies on search and seizure. - Failure to give the device to an adult will result in a minimum 3-day Out-of-School Suspension.